glederrey/ratebeer_crawler/README.md

 create a CSV file (*beers.csv*)
 5. **Crawl** all the beers and their reviews

-## Dates and Time when the data were scraped
+## Dates and Time when the data were crawled

 Everything has been crawled at the same time.
 It started the 21st of July at XX and it lasted for XX hours.